University Communications

 Resources

-The CSUMB writing style guide encourages consistency in composition in official university communications, both internal and external, for spelling, punctuation, grammar, formatting and CSUMB standardized content.
+The Cal State Monterey Bay writing style guide encourages consistency in official internal and external university communications for brand personality, spelling, punctuation, grammar and formatting.

-These guidelines should serve as a foundation upon which to build your messages and are based on the Associated Press Stylebook.
-It incorporates some items frequently looked up in the AP guide, but includes some exceptions that accommodate CSU- and CSUMB-specific terms, and practices and products.
+These guidelines should serve as a foundation upon which to build your messages and begin with the Associated Press Stylebook.
+The style guide includes some exceptions that accommodate CSU- and CSUMB-specific styles, terms, practices and products.

 If you don’t see what you’re looking for, consult in this order: